Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

 Bobby Troup died in February 1999, aged 80, and Julie London died one year later on Bobby Troup’s birthday, October 18th.
 She was 74.

 Martin Milner?
 He had a few roles in Emergency! but spent his later life in California happily fishing.
 From 1994-2004 he co-hosted XTRA 690’s fishing show “Let’s Talk Hook-up.”
 In 1998 he took the wheel of a 1960 Corvette for a cross-country documentary called Route 66: Return to the Road.
+It’s fun to see.
 He passed away in 2015.

 His Adam-12 partner Kent McCord ended up in Farscape, of all things.
 He still dabbles in acting and voice-overs and is into motorsports.

-Versions of Route 66 and Cry Me a River can still be heard anytime, anywhere.
-From the radio of a vintage Corvette would be a good place.
+Streaming versions of Route 66 and Cry Me a River can be heard anytime, anywhere.
+From the radio of a vintage Corvette would be a good place, though.

 Speaking of vintage Corvettes, what happened to George Maharis (Buz Murdock) is a whole other story.